 Second, one needs to classify the observations in each pixel in order to convert a vector of radiances in different spectra into forest cover measurements.
-While for small areas one can use visual inspection to classify areas as forest or non-forest, to do so at scale, one needs a statistical decision rule, such as from supervised machine learning.
+While for small areas one can use visual inspection to classify areas as forest or nonforest, to do so at scale, one needs a statistical decision rule, such as from supervised machine learning.
 These approaches use secondary data for a limited area to train a classification algorithm, which is then used to provide estimates of forest cover and deforestation over the entire area of interest.
-Validation using a different secondary dataset is often used to check the accuracy of this output (see, e.g., Olofsson et al., 2014).
+Validation using a different secondary data set is often used to check the accuracy of this output (see, e.g., Olofsson et al. 2014).
 Forest detection, in particular, raises additional challenges.
-Different definitions of 'forest'-for instance, using minimum vegetation height or land use criteria-can be challenging to measure (Tropek et al., 2014).
-More subtle changes in forest structure, such as selective logging or fire-induced degradation, are particularly hard to detect without very high spatial and temporal resolution imagery (Gao et al., 2020).
-The same is also true for reforestation, since it does not produce changes in radiance as quickly as deforestation (Hansen et al., 2013; Garcia and Heilmayr, 2021), as a result of which deforestation is often measured as an irreversible variable.
+Different definitions of forest-for instance, using minimum vegetation height or land use criteria-can be challenging to measure (Tropek et al. 2014).
+More subtle changes in forest structure, such as selective logging or fire-induced degradation, are particularly hard to detect without very high spatial and temporal resolution imagery (Gao et al. 2020).
+The same is also true for reforestation, since it does not produce changes in radiance as quickly as deforestation (Garcia & Heilmayr 2022, Hansen et al. 2013), and as a result of this, deforestation is often measured as an irreversible variable.

-Recent work in empirical economics has highlighted the importance of understanding the data generating process underpinning remotely sensed data products and considering how it might affect common econometric research designs.
-At a broad level, detection of deforestation is known to be more accurate in temperate than tropical forests (Hansen et al., 2013) and in more homogeneous landscapes (Mitchard et al., 2015).
-Recent contributions in this literature have considered how this systematic variation in accuracy, among other issues, may result in non-classical measurement error, and have proposed a variety of potential solutions.
+Recent work in empirical economics has highlighted the importance of understanding the data-generating process underpinning remotely sensed data products and of considering how it might affect common econometric research designs.
+At a broad level, detection of deforestation is known to be more accurate in temperate than in tropical forests (Hansen et al. 2013) and in more homogeneous landscapes (Mitchard et al. 2015).
+Recent contributions in this literature have considered how this systematic variation in accuracy, among other issues, may result in nonclassical measurement error and have proposed a variety of potential solutions.

-Alix-Garcia and Millimet (2021), for example, compare two commonly used datasets2 and find that discrepancies between the two sources are correlated with geographic features including slope, elevation, biome and the availability of cloud-free images.
+Alix-Garcia & Millimet (2022), for example, compare two commonly used data sets2 and find that discrepancies between the two sources are correlated with geographic features including slope, elevation, biome, and the availability of cloud-free images.
 They consider biases that may result from the measurement of deforestation as a binary outcome variable and propose a correction.
-Related work by Garcia and Heilmayr (2021) highlights the potential for bias in common econometric analyses of deforestation using two-way fixed effects regressions with pixel unit fixed effects, given that the measurement of deforestation as a binary, irreversible outcome variable renders it impossible to detect repeated deforestation events in the same location.
-Torchiana et al. (2020) propose a correction for transition rate estimates based on a hidden Markov model, and find that estimates without this correction for misclassification are severely biased.
-Avelino et al. (2016) consider how the pixel-based nature of remotely sensed data can bias estimates: when the unit of measurement is smaller than the unit of economic decision-making, attenuation bias is introduced through unnecessary noise in the independent variables, while aggregation may lead to bias when it is too large.
-Ratledge et al. (2021) highlight that inference may be undermined if machine learning uses the treatment of interest for prediction and discuss possible correction techniques using a 'tailored loss function' at the prediction stage that penalizes bias across the distribution of the remotely-sensed variable.
-Carleton et al. (2022) review a range of techniques for calibrating the measurement error structure, and argue that multiple imputation can perform effectively at reducing these biases.
+Related work by Garcia & Heilmayr (2022) highlights the potential for bias in common econometric analyses of deforestation using two-way fixed-effects regressions with pixel unit fixed effects, given that the measurement of deforestation as a binary, irreversible outcome variable renders it impossible to detect repeated deforestation events in the same location.
+Torchiana et al. (2023) propose a correction for transition rate estimates based on a hidden Markov model and find that estimates without this correction for misclassification are severely biased.
+Avelino et al. (2016) consider how the pixel-based nature of remotely sensed data can bias estimates: When the unit of measurement is smaller than the unit of economic decision making, attenuation bias is introduced through unnecessary noise in the independent variables, while aggregation may lead to bias when it is too large.
+Ratledge et al. (2021) highlight that inference may be undermined if machine learning uses the treatment of interest for prediction, and they discuss possible correction techniques using a tailored loss function at the prediction stage that penalizes bias across the distribution of the remotely sensed variable.
+Proctor et al. (2023) review a range of techniques for calibrating the measurement error structure and argue that multiple imputation can perform effectively at reducing these biases.
 Jain (2020) reviews a broad range of challenges associated with using satellite data for causal inference in environmental applications.